How to Get to Lombok from Bali (& Around the Island): Complete Transport Guide 2026

 WhatsApp communication

-International Driving Permit (IDP) – REQUIRED for legal riding
+International Driving Permit (IDP) – required

-Valid motorcycle license from home country
+Valid motorcycle license from your home country

-Passport/ID for deposit
+Passport or ID for deposit

 Minimum age: 18

-VIDEO the bike before leaving, with the rental person visible in the frame.
+Video the bike before leaving, with the rental person visible in the frame.
 Document every scratch, dent, and existing damage.
-This protects you from false damage claims when returning the bike.
-This step is absolutely essential.

-Riding in Lombok:
+Riding in Lombok

-Car Rental with Driver: Stress-Free Exploration
+8. Car Rental with Driver: Stress-Free Exploration

 Small car (3 passengers): $25–$40